MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-I-Agricultural-Marketing-Service-Standards-Inspections-Marketing-Practices-Department-Agriculture/subchapter-M-Organic-Foods-Production-Act-Provisions/part-205-National-Organic-Program/subpart-G-Administrative/subjectgroup-ECFR0ebc5d139b750cd-The-National-List-Allowed-Prohibited-Substances/section-205.603.md

 (9) Flunixin (CAS #-38677-85-9) - in accordance with approved labeling; except that for use under 7 CFR part 205, the NOP requires a withdrawal period of at least two-times that required by the FDA.

-(10) Furosemide (CAS #-54-31-9) - in accordance with approved labeling; except that for use under 7 CFR part 205, the NOP requires a withdrawal period of at least two-times that required that required by the FDA.

-(11) Glucose.
+(10) Glucose.

-(12) Glycerin - Allowed as a livestock teat dip, must be produced through the hydrolysis of fats or oils.
+(11) Glycerin - Allowed as a livestock teat dip, must be produced through the hydrolysis of fats or oils.

-(13) Hydrogen peroxide.
+(12) Hydrogen peroxide.

-(14) Iodine.
+(13) Iodine.

-(15) Magnesium hydroxide (CAS #-1309-42-8) - federal law restricts this drug to use by or on the lawful written or oral order of a licensed veterinarian, in full compliance with the AMDUCA and 21 CFR part 530 of the Food and Drug Administration regulations.
+(14) Magnesium hydroxide (CAS #-1309-42-8) - federal law restricts this drug to use by or on the lawful written or oral order of a licensed veterinarian, in full compliance with the AMDUCA and 21 CFR part 530 of the Food and Drug Administration regulations.
 Also, for use under 7 CFR part 205, the NOP requires use by or on the lawful written order of a licensed veterinarian.

-(16) Magnesium sulfate.
+(15) Magnesium sulfate.

-(17) Oxytocin - use in postparturition therapeutic applications.
+(16) Oxytocin - use in postparturition therapeutic applications.

-(18) Parasiticides - Prohibited in slaughter stock, allowed in emergency treatment for dairy and breeder stock when organic system plan-approved preventive management does not prevent infestation.
+(17) Parasiticides - Prohibited in slaughter stock, allowed in emergency treatment for dairy and breeder stock when organic system plan-approved preventive management does not prevent infestation.
 Milk or milk products from a treated animal cannot be labeled as provided for in subpart D of this part for 90 days following treatment.
 In breeder stock, treatment cannot occur during the last third of gestation if the progeny will be sold as organic and must not be used during the lactation period for breeding stock.

 (i) Fenbendazole (CAS #43210-67-9) - only for use by or on the lawful written order of a licensed veterinarian.